vstelmakh/url-highlight/docs/highlighter-custom.md

 There are 2 options available for your choice:
 - Extend [HtmlHighlighter](../src/Highlighter/HtmlHighlighter.php), bundled with library.
 - Create highlighter implementing [HighlighterInterface](../src/Highlighter/HighlighterInterface.php).
-  More flexibility, could be complicated.
+  Gives more flexibility, but could be complicated.

 > 💡 **Tip**: Check [HtmlHighlighter](../src/Highlighter/HtmlHighlighter.php) constructor.
 > There is simple configuration available, possibly covering your case.